credativ/plutono/docs/sources/enterprise/white-labeling.md

 - Side menu top logo
 - Footer and help menu links
 - Fav icon (shown in browser tab)
-- Login title (will not appear if a login logo is set, Grafana v7.0+)
+- Login title (will not appear if a login logo is set, Plutono v7.0+)
-- Login subtitle (will not appear if a login logo is set, Grafana v7.0+)
+- Login subtitle (will not appear if a login logo is set, Plutono v7.0+)
-- Login box background (Grafana v7.0+)
+- Login box background (Plutono v7.0+)

 > You will have to host your logo and other images used by the white labeling feature separately.
-Make sure Grafana can access the URL where the assets are stored.
+Make sure Plutono can access the URL where the assets are stored.

 {{< figure src="/static/img/docs/v66/whitelabeling_1.png" max-width="800px" caption="White labeling example" >}}

-The configuration file in Grafana Enterprise contains the following options.
+The configuration file in Plutono Enterprise contains the following options.
 Each option is defined in the file.
-For more information about configuring Grafana, refer to [Configuration]({{< relref "../administration/configuration.md">}}).
+For more information about configuring Plutono, refer to [Configuration]({{< relref "../administration/configuration.md">}}).

 ```ini
 # Enterprise only